 - have autoimmune illnesses that affect your whole body

-- received xenotransplant (live tissues from animals)
+- have received xenotransplant (live tissues from animals)

-- are severely underweight, or have a BMI greater than 40
+- are severely underweight or have a BMI greater than 40

-- How will donors be compensated?
-HemaCare did not provide this information.
+- How will you be compensated?
+Check.

 - have been diagnosed with HIV/AIDS, Hepatitis B, or Hepatitis C